 Four members of northern New Jersey's only real-life mob family, the DeCavalcantes, were secretly taped in 1999 by federal investigators talking about their similarity to the fictional DiMeo/Soprano crime family.
-On the tape, one NJ mobster asks another, 'Is this supposed to be us?"
+On the tape, one mobster asks another, "Is this supposed to be us?"
 And his capo buddy replies, "You are in there.
-They mentioned your name in there'.
+They mentioned your name in there".

 Drea de Matteo had to spend four hours in hair and makeup before shooting each episode in order to achieve her "mob girl" look.
 It took two hours to prepare her hair, and in the instances in which her arms, legs, and/or torso were uncovered, an hour and a half to apply makeup to cover her tattoos.

-Michael Rispoli originally auditioned for the role of Tony, but David Chase liked Rispoli's audition so much that he adjusted the role of Jackie Aprile Sr., originally a much older character, to fit Rispoli's age.
+Michael Rispoli originally auditioned for the role of Tony.
+David Chase liked Rispoli's audition so much that he adjusted the role of Jackie Aprile Sr., originally a much older character, to fit Rispoli's age.

 Many local New Jersey businesses are used as locations in the series.
 In the opening credits, we see a shot of a pizza shack known as Pizza Land.
 They get calls for pizza orders from all over the country as a result.
-In one episode, an actual sporting goods store, Ramesey Outdoor in Paramus, was portrayed as going out of business.
-So many people thought the real store was closing, the store owners had to place ads to explain they were still open.
+In one episode, an actual sporting goods store, Ramsey Outdoor in Paramus, was portrayed as going out of business.
+So many people thought the real store was closing that the owners had to place ads explaining that they were still open.